• USD

 Safari Activities

-Several activities primarily focused on experiencing Chobe's wildlife and natural beauty is available to visitors.
-In addition to these nature-based activities, some cultural immersions are also on offer.
+Several activities focused on experiencing Chobe’s wildlife and natural beauty are available to visitors.
+In addition to nature-based excursions, select cultural immersions are offered.

 Water-Based Game Viewing